-- The Main State Grant Program for Adult Learners – Need-based aid for adult learners; Up to $1,500 per year
+- The Main State Grant Program for Adult Learners: Need-based aid up to $1,500 per year for adult learners

-FAME handles additional grant programs for those going into specific professions, including healthcare, education and veterinary sciences, and more.
+FAME handles additional grant programs for those going into specific professions, including healthcare, education, veterinary sciences, and more.

 Scholarships are the other type of ideal financial aid.
 Many scholarships are offered based on academic merit, but they may also be awarded based on geographic location, chosen field of study, unique traits or hobbies, and so on.